 Milwaukee County is the most populated county in Wisconsin, the 45th most populated county nationwide, and the third smallest county in Wisconsin by land area.
 It is located in southeast Wisconsin alongside Lake Michigan.

 Comprised of 19 cities and nearly 950,00 people, Milwaukee County is home to two professional sports teams, the world’s largest music festival, and many historical and cultural attractions.

 - “Exploring equity and climate change in Milwaukee County.”
-Independent student research project.
+Independent student research.
 Zilber School of Public Health, UW-Milwaukee.

 - “Understanding the history of institutional racial inequality.”
 History 4135: African-American History.
 Rob Smith, Marquette University.

 - “Corrections officer compensation study for Milwaukee County.”
 Independent research project.
 Ben Clark, University of Oregon.